T

 restaurant

 A classic Brussels institution famous for its moules-frites (mussels and fries).
-This bustling brasserie offers a traditional Belgian dining experience in a lively atmosphere.
+This lively restaurant offers a traditional Belgian dining experience with a wide variety of mussel preparations and a bustling atmosphere that's great for families.

 Day 2 · Brussels